AuspeXeu/openvpn-status/README.md

 ``node server``

-or run it like a deamon by using ``pm2`` to do so we first need to install forever using either locally or globally whichever you prefer.
+or run it like a deamon by using ``pm2`` to do so we first need to install pm2 using either locally or globally whichever you prefer.
 For a local installation simply omit the -g flag.

 ``npm install pm2 -g``